 During the Second World War, women were called upon to aid in the war effort.
 This film contains unique footage of women workers in a munitions factory during World War II and highlights the industrial process of making the 84 Pounder Shell.

-This film documents a holiday in Llandudno and Blackpool during the war.
+This film documents a holiday in Llandudno and Blackpool in the summer of 1942 during the Second World War.

 This film features a visit of King George V and Queen Mary to John Barran & Sons in Leeds.
 John Barran was a pioneer in the manufacture of ready-to-wear clothing, and by 1904, the company employed 3000 people.
 The film includes footage of the King and Queen as they tour the facilities and meet some of the workers.